ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

 You can have a maximum of 15 (one primary and 14 secondary) instances that are deployed in a multisite configuration.

-Deleting vCenter Server instances that are part of a multisite configuration requires special planning.
-For more information, see [Deleting vCenter Server instances in a multisite configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletinginstance_multi).
+Deleting Automated instances that are part of a multisite configuration requires special planning.
+For more information, see [Deleting Automated instances in a multisite configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletinginstance_multi).
 {: note}

 ## Related links